Road rollers come in all sizes

 This type of roller has several rows of closely spaced pneumatic tyres to the front and rear of the machine with the tyres staggered to exert compacting pressure across the full width of the machine.

 Rubber tyred rollers work best on soft materials and loosely compacted soils such as closely graded sandy soils but are often seen at work for highway construction, especially for smoothing bitumen on roadworks.

 The standard weight of this type of roller is six to 10 tonnes, but the load can be increased considerably by ballasting.
 Modern rubber tyred rollers can inflate tyres to reach the required pressure automatically.

 These rolling machine can move quite quickly with speeds of up to 24 km/ph and can achieve required compacting density with just eight passes, making them super efficient for many projects.

 Tyred rollers are least effective on coarse soils and rocks and are more commonly used on fine grain subgrade layers used in paving and roadworks.

-Sheep foot rollers are normally used on heavy soils such a clay as the surface area of the drum in actual contact with the soil at any one time is only about eight to 12%.
+Sheep foot rollers are typically used on heavy soils such as clay as the surface area of the drum in actual contact with the ground at any one time is only about eight to 12%.